l-arnold/tkl-nomadic-odoo/README.rst

 First Pull is a Clone from Carlos at: https://github.com/CLVsol/tkl-odoo

+Needs to pull from Turnkey LAPP as Updated to Ver 14 Assumably now.

 `Odoo`_ is a suite of web based open source business apps.

 It's main apps include an `Open Source CRM`_, `Website Builder`_, `eCommerce`_, `Project Management`_, `Billing and Accounting`_, `Point of Sale`_, `Human Resources`_, Marketing, Manufacturing, Purchase Management, ...
 Each application is standalone but you get a full featured `Open Source ERP`_ if you install several apps as they integrate to each others.